A fellowship is an acknowledgement of your potential as an emerging scholar.

 What if a fellowship requires active student status, but I will have graduated by the time the fellowship starts

 Some fellowships require that a recipient be an active student for the duration of the fellowship award.
-Contact your Deans of Students about deferring your graduate and extending your student status into next year.
+Contact your Deans of Students about deferring your graduation and extending your student status into next year.

 Can I apply for more than one fellowship at the same time?